U.S. Route 93: Arizona

-From there, it heads north, eventually merging with I-40 to head west to Kingman.
+From there, it heads north, eventually merging with Interstate 40 (I-40) to head west to Kingman.
 US 93 then splits from I-40 in Kingman and heads north to the Hoover Dam.
 Chloride is located off this highway, and Santa Claus is on the western side, about 15 mi before the Chloride Road intersection.

 This highway was known to be one of the deadliest routes in America until recently.
 The years of improvements have made it a much safer road to travel, according to the Federal Highway Administration.